 Answered By: Colin Magee

 Today you are going to search for some articles using the library's Gale In Context Opposing Viewpoints database.
-You'll get some practice using this database to find information, and to think about the information that you find - whether or not the information is good at supporting your ideas.
+You'll get some practice using this database to find information, and to think about whether or not the information that you find is good at supporting your ideas.

-To access Gale In Context Opposing Viewpoints, go to the library's website, either through MyPath, or from the college website: madisonville.kctcs.edu.
-Then select "Current Students" under "Quick Links" from the top.
+To access Gale In Context Opposing Viewpoints, go to the library's website, either through MyPath, or from the college’s website: madisonville.kctcs.edu.
+Select "Quick Links" at the top, and then “Current Students.”

-Current Students page of the MCC website, showing the tile for "Library" highlighted.
+Screenshot of the Current Students page of the MCC website, highlighting the "Library" tile

 Scroll down to "Library."